tjjlemaire/PySONIC/README.md

 Numerical integration routines are implemented outside the models, in a separate `solvers` module:
 - `PeriodicSolver` integrates a differential system periodically until a stable periodic behavior is detected.
 - `EventDrivenSolver` integrates a differential system across a specific set of "events" that modulate the stimuluation drive over time.
 - `HybridSolver` inherits from both `PeriodicSolver`and `EventDrivenSolver`.
-It integrates a differential system using a hybrid scheme inside each "ON" or "OFF" period:
-  1. The full ODE system is integrated for a few cycles with a dense time granularity until a periodic stabilization detection
-  2. The profiles of all variables over the last cycle are resampled to a far lower (i.e. sparse) sampling rate
-  3. A subset of the ODE system is integrated with a sparse time granularity, while the remaining variables are periodically expanded from their last cycle profile, until the end of the period or that of an predefined update interval.
-  4. The process is repeated from step 1
+It integrates a differential system using a hybrid scheme inside each "ON" or "OFF" period.
+First, the full ODE system is integrated for a few cycles with a dense time granularity until a periodic stabilization detection.
+Then, the profiles of all variables over the last cycle are resampled to a far lower (i.e. sparse) sampling rate.
+Next, a subset of the ODE system is integrated with a sparse time granularity, while the remaining variables are periodically expanded from their last cycle profile, until the end of the period or that of an predefined update interval.
+This process is then repeated throughout the simulation.

 ### Neurons